I.B. + M.A. DE LANDE LONG

 The Telecommand Encoder Shell consists of approximately 10,000 lines of C code divided into about 120 modules.
 All code is written in ANSI/ISO 9899-1990 C and is highly modular and easy to maintain.
 The code makes no calls to the operating system run-time libraries.
 It is therefore easily portable to different computer architectures.

-The code has been compiled by at least nine independent ANSI C compilers and the demonstration program produces identical results in each case.
+The code has been compiled by several independent ANSI C

 Please contact us for further information on technical questions or licensing conditions for the Telecommand Encoder Shell package.